pyubero/py_pubmed/README.md

 - Journal
 - Year of publication

+If perhaps you need additional information, do not hesitate to contact me and I'll gladly help.
+Hopefully, this script will also help other people learn how to interact with PubMed's API because their documention might seem confusing at first.

+## Example Applications
 Using regular pandas and python programming one can easily find, for example:

 ### i) The number of people that has cited the article: